 As required by condition 2.14 of the Decision Statement, on November 8, 2019, the proponent submitted to the Agency a report titled Application for an Amendment to the Decision Statement (the Report).
-The Report (described further in Section 2) discussed proposed changes to the Project and assessed the potential effects within federal jurisdiction in association with these changes, as well as the results of the consultation with Indigenous groups.
+The Report (described further in Section 2) discussed proposed changes to the Project and assessed the potential effects within federal jurisdiction associated with these changes, as well as the results of the consultation with Indigenous groups.
+On December 18, 2020, the Proponent updated its November 2019 report to clarify yearly output estimates.